dlang-community/Pegged/pegged/docs/Semantic Actions.md

 I'm playing with the following ideas concerning actions:

 * Permitting other arguments, like this: `{dropChild(1)}`, which would call `dropChild(ruleOutput, 1)`.
-Heck, in DMD 2.059 with UFCS enabled, it's just `ruleOutput.dropChild(1)` which is *quite* easy to code.
+Heck, in DMD with UFCS, it's just `ruleOutput.dropChild(1)` which is *quite* easy to code.

 * For now, actions are what I'd call *internal* actions: they act on the parse tree and any external action is a side-effect (assigning to external variables, for example).
 I could introduce 'external actions', for example with `<ActionName>` .
 These would return any D type and plug into one another during parsing.
 This would allow **Pegged** to have the same run-of-the-mill example of calculus on arithmetic expressions as other parser generators.
-We'll se...
+We'll see...

 * * * *